 - What is Cloud Automation Stack (CAS)?

-Cloud Automation Stack (“CAS”) is a cloud desktop orchestration tool for IT Service Providers to manage and deliver cloud desktops through Google’s Cloud Platform.
-CAS allows IT Solution Providers to provision cloud-delivered desktops and enable end-user access to corporate documents, applications, and resources on any device, anywhere, anytime.
+Cloud Automation Stack (“CAS”) is a cloud desktop management and orchestration tool for IT professionals to manage and deliver cloud desktops through Google’s Cloud Platform.
+CAS allows IT professionals to provision cloud-delivered desktops and enable end-user access to corporate documents, applications, and resources on any device, anywhere, anytime.

 - How does a user get started with their itopia Provisioned Cloud Desktop?

-After the Desktop environment has been fully configured, the IT service provider will receive a list of temporary passwords for end-users.
-Upon the first long-in, the user will be prompted to set their password, and users will be required to change upon their first login.
+After the Desktop environment has been fully configured, the IT professional will receive a list of temporary passwords for end-users.
+Upon the first long-in, the user will be prompted to input the password, and users will be required to change the password upon their first login.
 Once the user is setup with an RDP client, he or she will be able to login with their credentials.

 - How can I get started with Cloud Automation Stack?

-To get started with Cloud Automation Stack, you just need to sign up for a free account.
+To get started with Cloud Automation Stack, you just need to sign up for itopia and GCP on Google Marketplace.
 Once you register you will be redirected to the Cloud Automation Stack Portal.
-During the provisioning of a your environment, you will be prompted to sign in to or create a Google Cloud Platform account and create a project.
+During the provisioning of a your environment, you will be prompted to create a project.
 Once you have a Google Cloud Platform project integrated with Cloud Automation Stack, you can begin provisioning and deploying cloud delivered virtual desktops.

 - What does an end-user need to use an itopia Provisioned Cloud Desktop?

 To use an itopia provisioned Cloud Desktop, a user needs to have a desktop provisioned for them and a broadband internet connection.
 For optimal performance, the local connection should have 250 kbps of bandwidth per user.
-However, 150kbps per user will suffice.
-Latency of under 100ms is recommended for a good user experience.
+However, 150 kbps per user will suffice.
+Latency of under 100 ms is recommended for a good user experience.
 A user will also need an RDP client that can be downloaded here providing their username.

 - Can end-users install applications?

 End-users do not have administrator rights.
 Their itopia Provisioned Cloud Desktop are locked down and limited to applications and files where an administrator has granted access.
-As such, their IT Service Provider will have to install applications or perform other tasks that require administrator rights.
+As such, their IT stuff will have to install applications or perform other tasks that require administrator rights.